Toru45/Turuku-Project-After-Bangkit/README.md

 # TEAM CLOUD COMPUTING
-This is the repository for cloud computing C22-PS064 team.
+This is the repository LOCAL DEVELOPMENT cloud computing C22-PS064 team.
 It contains all the necessary files and documents for the project.

 ## MEET OUR TEAM!